 Keith A. Wailoo

-Keith Wailoo (keithwailoo.com) is chair of the Department of History and jointly appointed in the Woodrow Wilson School of Public and International Affairs.
-His research straddles history and health policy -- examining drugs and drug policy, the politics of health and health care, the interplay of health, ethnicity, gender, and identity, and controversies in genetics and society.
+Keith Wailoo (keithwailoo.com) is Henry Putnam University Professor of History and Public Affairs.
+He is jointly appointed in the Department of History and in the Princeton School of Public and International Affairs.
+He is former Vice Dean of the School of Public and International Affairs, former Chair of History, and current President of the American Association for the History of Medicine (2020-2022).
+His research straddles history and health policy, touching on drugs and drug policy, on the politics of race and health, on the interplay of identity, ethnicity, gender, and medicine, and on controversies in genetics and society.

 - Pain: A Political History (Johns Hopkins, 2015)

 - How Cancer Crossed the Color Line (Oxford University Press, 2011)

 - The Troubled Dream of Genetic Medicine: Ethnicity and Innovation in Tay-Sachs, Cystic Fibrosis, Sickle Cell Disease (Johns Hopkins University Press, 2006) which received the Association of American Publishers book award in History of Science.